 The Hideaway Summer by Beverly Hollett Renner

 "A sister and brother miss the bus to camp and instead secretly spend an adventurous summer at a cabin in the woods."

 "Thirteen-year-old Meg envies her sister's beauty and popularity.
 Her feelings don't make it any easier for her to cope with Molly's strange illness and eventual death."

-Next week I'll be sharing tips for making summer reading a success for everyone in your household.
-Don't forget to sign up for email alerts and early access to my FREE printable-- coming soon!
+Need more tactics for summer reading in your household?
+Check out my tips for successful summer reading.
+Don't forget to sign up for email alerts and my FREE printable!
 Best wishes for further reading!